Home » How we started traveling fulltime, what we learned and how it changed us

 Atiba had races on international circuits in Europe which were back then our weekend getaways.
 Sleeping in a truck on the parking lot of a circuit and waking up to the sound and smell of exhaust gases.
 So romantic 😉 But we loved to support each other and enjoyed this lifestyle together for about four years.

 It was a busy life and some years we didn’t even had the time and budget to go on an overseas vacation.
 We always realised that our sports were expensive which is why we needed to work fulltime to finance it.
 In 2015 we both reached a level in our sports that things got really really serious.
-Atiba became for the second time Dutch Ducati Champion and I reached a level in dressage that I could compete on national and international level with the big professionals.
+Atiba became for the second time Dutch Ducati Champion and I reached a level in dressage that I could compete on national and international level with the big professional names in the Dutch dressage world.
 We realised there was a lot of money needed to continue the competitions for both of our sports.

 The life changing event

 Then in October 2016 something life changing happend for me.
 My best competition horse got injured very badly running free in the field.
 It became clear very quickly that it was the end of my topsport career with this horse.
 My world fell apart at that moment, it felt as if something had died in me.
 It was heartbreaking to see my beloved horse in pain.
 And to realise that 5 years of dedicated hard work with this horse towards my dream of riding on Grand Prix level was gone in a split second.
 And if that wasn’t enough, my beloved Grandma was on her deathbed as well.